 TGHS runs on volunteers.
 Involvement can be ongoing such as a committee member or helping at one event.
-Please respond to all items on this list that interest you.
+Please respond to items that interest you.
+To better manage your information, each choice is submitted separately.
+Return to this page for additional entries.
 If you’d like to tell us more about your skills and interests, or if you have questions, please send an email to firstname.lastname@example.org

 40TH ANNIVERSARY TASK FORCE